vsanthanam/JBird/Sources/JBirdMacros/JBirdMacros.docc/JBirdMacros.md

 # ``JBirdMacros``

-Use JBird macros add `JSONCodable` conformance to your Swift structs.
+Use JBird macros add `JSONRepresentable` conformance to your Swift structs, classes, and enums.